anandarajpandey/google-api-php-client/README.md

 This is version 0.6.2 of the Google Api.

+I do have interest in maintaining this repository.

+If you want a symfony2 bundle for this lib, check out my other repo: https://github.com/HappyR/GoogleApiBundle

 ## Description
 The Google API Client Library enables you to work with Google APIs such as Google+, Drive, Tasks, or Latitude on your server.